 Cannabis farm located at building near the headquarters of Thailand’s war on drugs

 The cannabis dealer arrested in Bangkok is reported to be a 46 year old American Thai man who taught English and was also a swimming teacher at local international school.
 It is reported that he was preparing cannabis related products and selling them online at a premium price.
 The building where he had located his elaborate cannabis factory and farm is reported to be very near to Thailand’s Office of Narcotics Control Board, which leads the fight against illegal drugs in Thailand.
 It is a fight and war that is still raging with reports of a number of smugglers killed by the Thai army in recent days on the Thai Myanmar border.
 Raids like this, are sending a clear signal to those who think it is open season for ‘Do for it yourself’ cannabis in Thailand.
 Cannabis and Cannabis production is not yet fully legal in Thailand, not even for medical use.
 The new law foresees and still provides for strict controls on the substance by the Thai government.
-Police reports suggest that, in addition to arrangements for producing derivative cannabis products, the enterprising English teacher had also created an indoor cannabis farm within the building.
+Police reports suggest that, in addition to arrangements for producing derivative cannabis products, the English teacher had also created an indoor cannabis farm within the building.

-Second high profile raid on an ambitious cannabis facility since new law was first approved by the Thai cabinet and national Assembly last year
+Second high profile raid on an ambitious cannabis facility since new law was first approved by the Thai cabinet and National Assembly last year

 This is the second raid on an elaborate cannabis farming and manufacturing facility in Bangkok within the space of five weeks.
 In early December, a raid on a even larger cannabis oil exporting operation saw a UK doctor and a Canadian businessman arrested.
 They had been running a huge multi million dollar cannabis oil export business from two sites in Bangkok.
 Police had known of the existence of the facility for some time.
 Although this cannabis production facility is smaller, it is still quite substantial and has been an engaging in a substantial commercial business.
-It is reported that the business, being run by Bangkok based international school teacher, was marketing a particularly high grade range cannabis products online in a slick marketing effort that highlighted the organic process used in refining the products to the highest grade.
+It is reported that the business, being run by Bangkok based international school teacher, was marketing a particularly high grade range cannabis products online that highlighted the organic process used in refining the products to the highest grade.

 Scene at the cannabis showed evidence of a busy commercial venture operational for three years